abefetterman/hamstir-gym/README.md

 ```

 Then follow instructions on [hamstir-driver](https://github.com/abefetterman/hamstir-driver)
 to run inference on the RPi-Zero of the AIY kit.

+## Research notes

+Ongoing research notes are available in [NOTES.md](./NOTES.md)

 ## References